Mauzerov/Mauzerov/README.md

 - 👋 Hi, I’m @Mauzerov
 - 👀 I’m interested in automatizations
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on coding competitions

 <!---
 Mauzerov/Mauzerov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.